Alexander-Barth/NCDatasets.jl/docs/src/index.md

 # Performance tips

-* Reading data from a file is not type-stable, because the type of the output of the read operation does depedent on the type defined in the NetCDF files and the value of various attribute (like `scale_factor`, `add_offset` and `units` for time convertion).
+* Reading data from a file is not type-stable, because the type of the output of the read operation does depedent on the type defined in the NetCDF files and the value of various attribute (like `scale_factor`, `add_offset` and `units` for time conversion).
 All this information cannot be inferred from a static analysis of the source code.
 It is therefore recommended to use
 [type annotation](https://docs.julialang.org/en/v1/manual/types/index.html#Type-Declarations-1)
 if resulting type of a read operation in known: